Fledgling Heroes Accessibility Report

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 Similar Games With More Accessibility Features for Visual

 If you want to play Fledgling Heroes, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Fledgling Heroes has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Fledgling Heroes which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.